 Probably should have made this list: Slugger 915 Prime drop 5, DeMarini Overlord FT drop 9.
-Why they didn’t make the list is a mystery, but its a top 5 list and we had to make it shorter.
-These bats rock in the the big barrel market.
+Why they didn’t make a list is a mystery, but it’s a top 5 list, and we had to make it shorter.
+These bats rock in the big barrel market.

 Common Big Barrel Bat Questions